SurajaBaral/MADQuizApp/README.md

 -Answer each question by selecting one of the multiple-choice options.

--Click on the "Submit" button to move on to the nect question.
+-Click on the "Submit" button to move on to the next question.

 -After answering all the questions, you will be able to see your score.